yeeland/oui/README.md

 ### Example Starter Code

 Download [OUI starter code](assets/oui-starter-code.zip) that includes the required file structure for new projects.
-Note that the paths to `core/...` will only work if the above gulp task is in place.
+Note that the paths to `oui/...` will only work if the above gulp task is in place.

 ### Structure of OUI

 OUI consists of two parts:

-1. **Core**
+1. **OUI**
     - Base styles used as the foundation for any site.
     - This code lives in this OUI repository and is a dependency for platform code.
 2. **Platform (.e.g, `mobile`)**
-    - Platform or device specific built on top of Core.
+    - Platform or device specific built on top of OUI.
-    - This code lives in the platform repo, pulling Core as a dependency.
+    - This code lives in the platform repo, pulling OUI as a dependency.

 For example, if you're building a mobile site, `mobile.scss` would contain:
 ```scss